 A person with a background in public relations can easily transition into marketing.
 To keep companies on brand, public relations professionals work closely with marketing departments.

-Marketing executives are in-charge in contributing and developing integrated marketing campaigns to promote a product, service, or idea.
-This is a multifaceted role that entails:
+Marketing executives are in charge of contributing and developing integrated marketing campaigns to promote a product, service, or idea.
+This is a multifaceted role that entails the following:

 - public relations

 - event organization

 - product development